nicolas-E1/OfficeAttendance/README.md

 The **OfficeAttendance** solution is composed of five distinct projects, each serving a specific role within the overall architecture.
 This separation reinforces the principles of Clean Architecture by ensuring clear boundaries and preventing illegal dependencies between layers.

 ### Projects Overview

 - **`OfficeAttendance.Application`**: This project contains the application logic, including Data Transfer Objects (DTOs) and use cases.
 It is responsible for coordinating the application workflows and interacting with the core domain models while remaining agnostic of the underlying infrastructure and external interfaces.

 - **`OfficeAttendance.Core`**: The core domain models and interfaces are housed in this project.
 It defines the essential business rules and entities that are central to the application.
 This project is entirely independent of any external frameworks or libraries, adhering to the Clean Architecture principle of keeping the core pure and isolated.

 - **`OfficeAttendance.Infrastructure`**: This project is responsible for data persistence and the implementation of repository patterns.
 It provides the necessary infrastructure to interact with external systems like databases, ensuring that the core and application layers remain decoupled from these concerns.

-- **`OfficeAttendance.Tests`**: This project contains unit tests that validate the behavior of the application.
+- **`OfficeAttendance.Tests`**: This project contains unit tests that validate the behaviour of the application.
 By isolating the tests in a separate project, the codebase remains clean and the tests can be maintained independently from the application code.

 - **`OfficeAttendance.WebAPI`**: Serving as the main entry point for the application, this project includes the WebAPI controllers and configuration files.
 It exposes the necessary endpoints for external interactions and manages the HTTP request/response lifecycle.